 The room smelled of something sweet.
 Greg said over his shoulder, “Grannie is an excellent baker.
 Her parents ran a bakery when she was growing up.”

-I looked around the room.
-Outdated furniture and items that looked older than I was occupied the room.
-It reminded me of my late grandmother.
+Looking around the room revealed outdated brown and burnt orange furniture and items that looked older than I was.
+It reminded me of my late grandmother and the conversations we used to have.
 I didn’t realize how much I missed her.

 An older, feminine voice called out from the kitchen, “Would the two of you like some apple cobbler?
-Its fresh.”
+It’s fresh out of the oven.”

-Greg took a deep breath, taking in the aroma of the wonderful smells.
-Exhaling he leaned towards me, “We won’t find a better dessert in all the city.
+Greg took a deep breath, taking in the aroma of warm cinnamon.
+Exhaling, he leaned towards me, “We won’t find a better dessert in all the city.
 You want some?”
 He was rubbing his round belly.
 I never had real baked desserts before, only the boxed garbage that my step-mom tried to make on occasion.

 “Sure.
-Is there a bathroom where I could clean my arm?
+Is there a bathroom where I can clean my arm?
 I don’t want to make a mess on Grannie’s floor.”

 “Yeah.
 Down the hall to the right.
 Clean it, but don’t wrap it up.
 I want Grannie to look at it when you’re done.”